mohitkumhar/heart_disease_prediction/README.md

 ### Run the Project

-After installing the requirements, run the notebook or script to train and evaluate the model.
+After installing the requirements, you can run the Jupyter notebook or the Python script to train and evaluate the model.

 ## Contributing

-Contributions are welcome!
+We welcome contributions to improve the project!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
+3. Implement your changes and commit them.
-4. Push your changes to your fork.
+4. Push your changes to your forked repository.
 5. Submit a pull request with a description of your changes.